 It’s not that I’m anti-niche.

-But what if you’re a generalist and want to stay that way?
+But what if you’re a generalist freelance writer and want to stay that way?
 At least for the time being?

 But actually, it’s really quite simple.

-I tend to write about food, travel and health.
-But that said, I also regularly write about insurance, recruitment, small business, lifestyle and increasingly, finance.
+But I also regularly write about insurance, recruitment, small business, lifestyle and yes, sometimes even finance.

-For my corporate clients in the health space I emphasis my PhD and my health research and writing experience.
+When I’m pitching corporate clients in the health space, I emphasis my PhD and my previous health research.

-Positioning is really about shining a spotlight on the areas and experience I want to highlight for particular editors or clients.
+Positioning is really about shining a spotlight on the areas and experience I want to highlight.

 It means bringing forward the skills, experience and ideas that are going to be most useful to that editor or client at that time.

-Of course, your positioning may not be about a particular subject, but about the type of readers or the audience you serve.
+Of course, positioning may not be about a particular subject.

 When I realised that it came down to positioning, I learnt to relax.